RISC-V: History

 The RISC-V authors and their institution originally sourced the ISA documents and several CPU designs under BSD licenses, which allow derivative works—such as RISC-V chip designs—to be either open and free, or closed and proprietary.
 The ISA specification itself (i.e., the encoding of the instruction set) was published in 2011 as open source, with all rights reserved.
-The actual technical report (an expression of the specification) was later placed under a Creative Commons license to permit enhancement by external contributors through the RISC-V Foundation, and later RISC-V International.
+The actual technical report (an expression of the specification) was later placed under the license Creative Commons - Attribution 4.0 to permit enhancement by external contributors through the RISC-V Foundation, and later RISC-V International.

 A full history of RISC-V has been published on the RISC-V International website.

 Foundations

 Commercial users require an ISA to be stable before they can use it in a product that may last many years.
 To address this issue, the RISC-V Foundation was formed in 2015 to own, maintain, and publish intellectual property related to RISC-V's definition.
 The original authors and owners have surrendered their rights to the foundation.
 The foundation was led by CEO Calista Redmond, who took on the role in 2019 after leading open infrastructure projects at IBM.
 In 2024 she resigned as CEO.

 The founding members of RISC-V were: Andes Technology, Antmicro, Bluespec, Ceva, Codasip, Cortus, Esperanto Technologies, Espressif Systems, ETH Zurich, Google, IBM, ICT, IIT Madras, Lattice Semiconductor, LowRISC, Microchip Technology, the MIT Computer Science and Artificial Intelligence Laboratory, Qualcomm, Rambus, Rumble Development, SiFive, Syntacore and Technolution.

 In November 2019, the RISC-V Foundation announced that it would relocate to Switzerland, citing concerns over U.S. trade regulations.
 As of March 2020, the organization was named RISC-V International, a Swiss nonprofit business association.

 As of 2019, RISC-V International freely publishes the documents defining RISC-V and permits unrestricted use of the ISA for design of software and hardware.
 However, only members of RISC-V International can vote to approve changes, and only member organizations use the trademarked compatibility logo.

 The Linux Foundation Europe started the RISC-V Software Ecosystem (RISE) initiative on May 31, 2023.
 The goal of RISE is to increase the availability of software for high-performance and power-efficient RISC-V processors running high-level operating systems for a range of market segments by bringing together a large number of hardware and software vendors.
 Red Hat, Samsung, Qualcomm, Nvidia, MediaTek, Intel, and Google are among the initial members.

+In early May 2026, RISC-V International launched the RISC-V Ratified Specifications Library, a centralized documentation hub consolidating all ratified RISC-V specifications—including the ISA, profiles, debug, trace, ABI, and platform/firmware interfaces—into a single location.
+Previously, RISC-V documentation had been spread across numerous GitHub repositories, draft pages, mailing lists, and independently maintained sources, which RISC-V International said had made it difficult for engineers in ASIC design, verification, firmware, and toolchain development to locate the correct specification version.